Reflecting on Two Decades: The Journey of My Abandoned Blog

 What Content Did I Create?

-The blog primarily featured tutorials and how-tos based on what I was learning and doing at the time.
+The blog primarily featured tutorials and how-tos—learning artifacts that captured what I was discovering at the time.
 It also included:

 - A Weblog where I shared links to interesting articles and tools.